dbamman/song-narrativity/README.md

-Code and data to support "Measuring the Stories in Songs".
+Code and data to support the following paper:

+David Bamman, Sabrina Baur, Mackenzie Hanh Cramer, Anna Ho and Tom McEnaney (2025), "Measuring the Stories in Songs", ArXiv (currently in submission).

 # Data